Michael Phelps

 Then in 2017 Michael spoke candidly about his anxiety and depression publicly in the film Angst, a 56-minute film that explores anxiety, its causes, effects and what we can do about it.
 In the movie, Phelps has a conversation with a young boy experiencing anxiety.
 He tells the boy, “I just didn’t like who I was.
 If something was bothering me that would start to come up, and I would start feeling angry or depressed or upset, I would almost ignore it.”

-According to Phelps “Many people don’t understand how debilitating mental illness truly can be, and even more than that, how common it is, yet people are afraid to have the serious discussions about it.”
+“Many people don’t understand how debilitating mental illness truly can be, and even more than that, how common it is, yet people are afraid to have the serious discussions about it.” – Michael Phelps

 To encourage young people to pursue their dreams, Michael established The Michael Phelps Foundation which promotes “water safety, healthy living and the pursuit of dreams.”